 How do you draw a waterfall step by step?

-How do you shade a waterfall?
+How do you shade a waterfall without making it look muddy?

 What pencil is best for drawing waterfalls?